 French Bread In One Hour

-This is my French bread in one hour recipe you can make at the last minute for any meal.
-It’s very simple to make and it’s moist and chewy in the center and crispy on the outside.
+This is my French bread recipe, which you can prepare in just one hour, making it perfect for last-minute meals.
+It’s straightforward to make, and it’s moist and chewy in the center, with a crispy exterior.
 This recipe is an old family recipe, and my four daughters would sell the bread door-to-door to make a little spending money when they were younger.

 Of course, nowadays, I would never send my girls door-to-door to sell it.
-That was 40 years ago, boy things have changed.
+That was 45 years ago, boy, things have changed.

 We sold it at church bazaars and at school functions.
 We got orders ahead of time when people were having spaghetti and meatballs for dinner.
 It’s a favorite bread when taking dinner to neighbors with a pot of chicken noodle soup.

-The original recipe from almost 50+ years ago calls for shortening.
-I use butter these days, but almost any oil could be substituted.
-Here’s the deal with this recipe, it says it makes three loaves.
+The original recipe, dating back almost 50 years, calls for shortening.
+I use butter these days, but nearly any solid oil could be substituted.
+Here’s the deal with this recipe: it claims to make three loaves.
 You could make two larger loaves or make three skinny loaves.
 I made two loaves today with a special bread pan I’ve had for years.

 Bowl or Bread Mixer

 You can make this bread dough in a large bowl or use a Bosch bread mixer as I did.
-As you know, I love pictures to visualize what I’m going to make, so today here are my pictures for this bread.
+As you know, I love pictures to visualize what I’m going to make, so here are my photos for this bread today.

-If you have fresh ingredients you can make this recipe.
+If you have fresh ingredients, you can make this recipe.
 Fresh is the keyword here.
-It’s so easy to make any beginner can make this bread.
+It’s so easy that even a beginner can make this bread.

-Just mold them differently and cut the cooking time according to how big you make the rolls.
-You can make these loaves on a greased cookie sheet as well.
-You may remember, I worked at a fabulous Kitchen store and I love to buy quality kitchen tools because I enjoy cooking and baking almost everything.
+Mold them differently and adjust the cooking time accordingly to suit the size of the rolls.
+You can also make these loaves on a greased cookie sheet.
+You may remember that I worked at a fabulous Kitchen store, and I love to buy quality kitchen tools because I enjoy cooking and baking almost everything.

-The thing I like about this recipe is that it doesn’t need eggs.
+What I like about this recipe is that it doesn’t require eggs.
 So let’s get started with this easy French bread recipe.

 Items You May Need In The Kitchen